Evelyyyynnnn/Evelyn-Artist-Portfolio/_posts/2021-04-10-what-is-art-healing.md

 * Do not remove this line (it will not be displayed) {: toc}
 ## Introduction
-According to a recent study released by the Pew Research Center, about 40 percent of Americans regularly meditate to control their mental health.
-In recent years, various psychotherapy methods have also emerged, including artistic therapy, which is becoming more and more popular.

-## Academic Background

 In fact, art has had a healing function since ancient times.
 As archaeologists discover and gather more evidence and new sites, Neanderthals created various shapes and sizes of markings on the walls of caves - this is the earliest form of art.